-- 6.6 Color guards are allowed to use music and/or recorded narration as part of their setup process through the house sound system after one (1) minute of the color guard's interval time.
+6.6 Color guards are allowed to use music and/or recorded narration as part of their setup process through the house sound system after one (1) minute of the color guard's interval time.
 If a color guard chooses to use music or recorded narration, they must communicate this to the Timing and Penalty judge.
-The color guard is responsible for any music direction required at the sound table, which must be given in person. - 6.7 When the color guard first enters the competition area, an announcement of..."
+The color guard is responsible for any music direction required at the sound table, which must be given in person.

+PENALTY: Five tenths of a point (0.5) penalty for starting music or recorded narration before one (1) minute.

+6.7 When the color guard first enters the competition area, an announcement of..."
 Please welcome from (city, state, country), (name of color guard)" will be made.
 At one minute thirty seconds (1:30) of the interval time for Open and A Classes, two minutes (2:00) for World Class or at any specific time noted to the Timing and Penalty Judge by the color guard, the announcer will be cued to say, "Performing their program (title), WGI Sport of the Arts is proud to present (name of color guard).
-World Class color guards are permitted to have this second announcement pre-recorded into their soundtrack.
-Color guards may not deviate from the wording of this announcement. - 6.8 Once the performance begins, performers must remain in the designated competition area for the minimum performance time as designated in Rule 5.1.
-Performers may not re-enter competition area during performance time once they have exited until after performance has concluded.
+All color guards are permitted to have this second announcement pre-recorded into their soundtrack but may not deviate from the wording of this announcement.

-PENALTY: Five-tenths of a point (0.5) penalty for each performer failing to remain in competition area for designated time or returning after they have exited before conclusion of performance.
+PENALTY: Five tenths of a point (0.5) penalty for pre-recording not following prescribed format.

-6.9 The front boundary line is inviolate at all times except for performers involved in entrance set up or tear down at the end of the performance.
-Boundary line violations (including first aid cases) do not constitute permanently leaving the floor.

-PENALTY: One-tenth of point (0.1) penalty for each member per offense

-6.10 All floor coverings (tarps) must fit in the designated competition area at each particular contest site and may not cover the front boundary line and/or cannot enter the safety zone.
+- 6.8 Any personnel not performing must exit the competition area prior to second announcement in Rule 6.7. - PENALTY: Two tenths of a point for each individual in competition area after the conclusion of the second announcement. - 6.9 Once the performance begins, performers must remain in the designated competition area for the minimum performance time as designated in Rule 5.1.
+Performers may not re-enter competition area during performance time once they have exited until after performance has concluded. - PENALTY: Five-tenths of a point (0.5) penalty for each performer failing to remain in competition area for designated time or returning after they have exited before conclusion of performance. - 6.10 The front boundary line is inviolate at all times except for performers involved in entrance set up or tear down at the end of the performance.
+Boundary line violations (including first aid cases) do not constitute permanently leaving the floor. - PENALTY: One-tenth of point (0.1) penalty for each member per offense - 6.11 All floor coverings (tarps) must fit in the designated competition area at each particular contest site and may not cover the front boundary line and/or cannot enter the safety zone.